-ArchiMate is a technical standard managed by The Open Group; it is partly inspired by and based on the concepts of the IEEE 1471 standard (Recommended Practice for Architecture Description of Software-Intensive Systems).
+ArchiMate is a technical standard managed by The Open Group; it is partly inspired by and based on the concepts of the IEEE 42010 standard (formerly IEEE-1471).
 Work began on the standard as early as 2002 in the Netherlands by a project team from the Telematica Instituut in association with a number of Dutch partners from government, industry and academia.
 It has evolved significantly and has become a general purpose standard that is used for analyzing, specifying and documenting architectures at any level from strategy to deployment.

 Enterprise Architect has supported modeling in ArchiMate for a number of years; the current version of Enterprise Architect supports ArchiMate 3.1 and all its syntax, semantics and viewpoints.